jeffeb3/olkb-terminal/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-This version of this project is based off of the Void30 project by @victorlucachi.
+This version of this project Has shapes and measurements based off of the Void30 project by @victorlucachi.
 That project, and this one are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).